mliamsinclair/skybin/README.md

 ## Getting Started

-To run the application, follow these steps:
+To run the application on MacOS or Linux, follow these steps:

 1. Clone the repository.
 2. Build the project using Maven: `mvn clean install`.